Ezrnest/Ancono/README.md

 4. Linear algebra

-   Ancono supports computations of matrices and vectors on a field.
+   Ancono supports computations of matrices and vectors over a ring or over a field.
 Linear spaces and linear transformations are also included.

-   Matrix class and vector class are provided with full functionality.
-There are all kinds of methods related to matrix, such as determination, rank, solution space, characteristic polynomial, QR decomposition, lambda-matrix and so on.
+A tensor class that is

+   like numpy's ndarray is also provided.

+   Matrix: determinant, rank, solution space, null space, characteristic polynomial, adjoint, QR, LU and Cholesky decomposition, Echelon, Frobenious normal forms and so on.
+Special methods for matrix over a ring or UFD are also provided.

+   Vector: inner product, outer product(in R^3), linear independent sets, Schmidt method and more.

+   Tensor: tensor algebra, inner, wedge, einsum, slicing, reshaping and so on.

    See examples <a href="#linearAlg">here</a>.

 5. Abstract algebra

    A general framework of interfaces is defined.
-There are also various methods for finite groups and finite fields.
+There are also some methods for finite groups and finite fields.

    See examples <a href="#finiteGroups">here</a>.